1990-1995

 1991 May

 Apple StyleWriter ($599) and Apple Personal LaserWriter LS ($1299) released.
-Neither can work on the Apple II or IIGS at the time.
+At the time of the announcement, neither can work on the Apple II or IIGS.

 Mac System 7.0 released, the first major rewrite of the Mac operating system.
 It intoduced features such as the ability to use an “alias”, as well as TrueType fonts, file sharing, and QuickTime video software.[17]